hamlibdk/HAMLIB-SDK/README.md

 [PowerShell][] eclipses the capabilities of Windows Batch files.
 [PowerShell][] completely removes needs for capable third-party environments such as [Python][].

-### The Version 3.2.1 Base Stream
+### Release Notes: The 3.2.2 Base Stream

-The **Version 3.2** stream is a learning, discovery and technique refinement experiment.
-This README.md file will transition towards deployment instructions.
+This README.md file includes deployment instructions.

-### Version 3.2.1

-The **JTSDK 3.2.1** outwardly will appear similar to the **JTSDK 3.2.0**-stream.
-Yet the **JTSDK 3.2.1** has significant enhancements in that many of the key commands now accept switches that can make the process of developing code quicker and simpler.
+The **JTSDK 3.2.2** outwardly will appear similar to past kits.
+Yet the **JTSDK 3.2.2** has significant enhancements - centred around Hamlib being deployed now as a DLL - in that many of the key commands now accept switches that can make the process of developing code quicker and simpler.

-In addition the "mirroring" of **build-hamlib.sh** and **build-hamlib.sh-static** has been broken - with **build-hamlib.sh** offering a number of additional command-line switches to aid developers.
+The **build-hamlib.sh** now integrates functions formerly performed by **build-hamlib-static.sh** and by **build-hamlib-dll.sh** .
+These scripts are still available in the package as **deprecated-build-hamlib-static.sh** and **deprecated-build-hamlib-dll.sh** for those who still need these scripts as a guide for their own customisatons.

-The **JTSDK 3.2.1** solves a long standing issue with [LibUSB][]  support - that up until now has been disabled.
+The **JTSDK 3.2.2** solves a long standing issue with [LibUSB][] support.
 Most changes in this preview incorporate enhancements to the MSYS2 environment to better support the [LibUSB][]  with Hamlib.

+The preferred MSYS2 development environment for building Hamlib is now executed by typing **mingw64** at the PowerShell prompt.

+There is still considerable call for 32-bit/x86 builds. **The build-hamlib.sh** script has been engineered to hopefully be build environment (**mingw64** or **mingw32**) neutral with no adjustments to code being hopefully required.

+This base stream now comes with basic **MSYS2** and **mingw64** compilers and tools pre-deployed.

+### Tools Packages

+Any updates will appear as "Tools" packages.

 ************************************************************************************
-**The Project now needs contributors - Especially to write Cross-Language Documentation !**
+**The Project needs contributors - Especially for management and to write Cross-Language Documentation !**
 ************************************************************************************

 ### Project Status